 Population statistics on the HIV/AIDS epidemic are daunting.
-During 2008 more than 2.5 million adults and children became infected with HIV and by the end of the year an estimated 33.4 million people worldwide were living with HIV/AIDS.
-That year witnessed 2 million more deaths from AIDS increasing to 25 million the number of people who have died from AIDS since 1981.
+According to UNAIDS, during 2019, more than 1.7 million adults and children became infected with HIV and by the end of the year an estimated 38.0 million people worldwide were living with HIV/AIDS.
+That year witnessed 690 000 more deaths from AIDS-related illness increasing the total number of people who have died since the start of the epidemic to 32.7 million.
 Despite recent improvements in access to antiretroviral treatment and the success of needle exchange and other prevention programs, the rise in HIV infections continues in these populations in the U.S. and in developing and transitional countries.

 The continued development and implementation of effective interventions and policies designed to prevent, reduce and ameliorate health disparities in HIV/AIDS is dependent on the knowledge generated from interventions tested by HIV scientists.
 Along with the benefits of a global HIV/AIDS research agenda are ethical challenges associated with the multiple vulnerabilities of persons within these populations and the unique nature of communities in which the research is conducted.